 The first generation of “Israeli Arabs” – as Jews called them, much to their dismay – were meek and docile, still shocked by the immense catastrophe that had befallen their people.
 For safety’s sake, they were subjected to a “military government”, which restricted their movements.

 An Arab could not go from his village to the next, much less buy a tractor or send a son to study, without a written military permit.
 This system was abolished only after 17 years.

 One may wonder why they were granted voting rights at all.
 Well, since they were so docile, Ben-Gurion, a party man through and through, decided that they would bolster his party’s majority at the polls.
 This indeed did happen.

 But now there is a third generation of Arab citizens.
 There are Arab university professors, chief physicians, entrepreneurs, and even police commanders.
 There are Palestinian nationalists, Islamists, and Communists.
 They have feelings, demands, and even the chutzpah to demand full equality.

 That would be a large enough problem in a normal situation.
 But the situation here is not normal.
 Israel’s national minority is a part of the Palestinian people, whose entire territory the present Israeli leadership wants to take away.

 Uri’s Movie Script

-In the back of my mind I have a script for a movie.
+In the back of my mind, I have a script for a movie.
 I am ready to give it away for free.
 Two Jewish boys, call them Abraham and David, escape Nazi Germany.
-David goes to the US, Abraham goes to Palestine.
+David goes to the US, and Abraham goes to Palestine.